 Yin Yoga – Gentle but Deep

 Yin yoga merges together the yoga system with the Chinese medicine system with its meridians.
-It is a very relaxing practice in which you hold every posture between 3 and 20 minutes, thus much longer than in traditional yoga styles.
+It is a very relaxing practice in which you hold every posture between 3 and 10 minutes, thus much longer than in traditional yoga styles.
 While other styles emphasize the Yang components, the active and moving part, Yin yoga focuses instead on the not-doing part and is in general a gentler practice.
 Since the body is not moving, but mostly rests in a deep stretch, it is even more challenging to calm your mind.
-My recommendation is to choose Yin yoga as a counterpart to an active Yang yoga style or you can add a couple of Yin poses at the end of an active Yang class.
+My recommendation is to choose Yin yoga as a counterpart to an active Yang yoga style or – what I do in my classes – add a couple of Yin poses at the end of an active Yang class.